NicolasC16/Digital-Lyric-Display-Companion/README.md

 # 🎵 Digital Lyric Display Companion

-The Digital Lyrics Display Companion is an embedded vinyl record companion system designed to enhance the analog listening experience through digital technology.
+The Digital Lyric Display Companion is an embedded vinyl record companion system designed to enhance the analog listening experience through digital technology.
 Built around an **Arduino Uno R3**, **1602A LCD**, **SD storage module**, and custom firmware, this system organizes vinyl collections, manages album metadata, and displays synchronized lyrics while a record plays.

 The goal of this project is to create a personalized listening experience for vinyl collectors — preserving the physical feel of records while adding modern functionality.